 Meeting with Administrator

 Students may be assigned to meet with a particular administrator so that they may have the opportunity to reflect on their behavior and experiences around a particular violation or topic.

-An Intentional Avoidance Notice (IAN) (formerly referred to as a No Contact Directive (NCD) is an order directing a student to refrain from contacting and intentionally avoiding interaction with another student for an extended period of time.
+An Intentional Avoidance Notice (IAN) (formerly referred to as a No Contact Directive) is a written notice from Hampshire College directing a student to refrain from contacting and intentionally avoiding interaction with another student for a period of time.
 This applies to communications in-person, online, through phone calls, text messages, third party, and other forms of contact, both on-and off-campus while a student with an active NCD against them is enrolled at the College.
 All IANs are issued mutually, which means both students are instructed to refrain from contacting and interacting with one another.

-NCDs are issued by the Dean of Student’s Office, Office of Student Conduct, Rights, & Responsibilities, or under the direction of the Title IX Coordinator.
+NCDs are issued by the dean of students office, office of student rights and responsibilities, or under the direction of the Title IX coordinator.
 NCDs may be interim or permanent at the discretion of the issuing administrator.
 Interim NCDs will be reviewed regularly by the College to assess continued need.

 If the directive may have been violated, a report should be made to either campus safety and wellbeing or the dean of student’s office.
-The report will be reviewed by the Dean of Student’s Office and/or Office of Student Conduct, Rights, and Responsibilities and if there is enough information to suggest a violation may have occurred the student alleged to have violated the IAN will be referred to the informal or formal community standards resolution process.
+The report will be reviewed by the dean of students office and/or office of student rights and responsibilities and if there is enough information to suggest a violation may have occurred the student alleged to have violated the IAN will be referred to the informal or formal community standards resolution process.
 IANs (formerly NCDs) do not become part of a student's conduct record unless a student is found responsible for failure to comply with the terms of the directive or as an outcome of a conduct meeting or hearing.
 If found responsible for failure to comply with a directive a student may face a deferred status sanction or disciplinary status sanction including, but not limited to, suspension or expulsion from the College.